holaluz/margarita/src/components/MaDatepicker/MaDatepicker.md

 # Datepicker

+Margarita has two types of datepickers:
+ - Single datepicker: lets you pick a date.
-Margarita has two types of datepickers.
-The single datepicker that lets you pick a random date, and a range datepicker, for date ranges.
+ - Range datepicker: lets you pick a date range.

 ## Props